TheBigSM/TWON_Simulations/README.md

 The `Makefile` includes the following targets:

-This target installs the python dependencies for TWON_networks directory.
+This target installs the python dependencies for Networks directory.
 ```sh
 make install_network
 ```